r4nd0m6uy/r4nd0m-blog/content/pages/whoami.md

 ## Skateboard
 When the weather permits, I go out and go down the hill with my skateboards.
-I have few at home but my favorite is a Penny like that is made from wood.
+I have few at home but my favorite is a [Penny](http://www.pennyskateboards.com/) alike that is made from wood.

 ## Video games
 I like playing video games with a strong emphasis on retro gaming.